British Historical Games Society

 Doubles Rules

 ADLG Doubles can be played at 300, 350 or 400 points.
-Whilst ALDG already has rules for larger games, some additional suggestions are made here to help accommodate a pure "doubles" game.
+Whilst ADLG already has rules for larger games, some additional suggestions are made here to help accommodate a pure "doubles" game.

 Suggested additional non-standard rules for Doubles are below: